Query and filter content in a review set

 At this time, there isn't a filter option in a review set to display partially indexed items.
 But we're working on it.
 Until then, here's a way you can filter and display the partially indexed items that you added to a review set.

-After both collections are added to the review set, go to the review set, and select Manage > Load sets.
+- After both collections are added to the review set, select the review set, and select Load sets.

 - Copy or make note of the Load Id for the second collection (the one you created in step 2).
 The collection name is identified in the Source info column.